Counseling (COUN)

 Critical analysis of scholarly studies in education from a variety of research perspectives.

-Recommended: (TCE 612 or COUN 612) and completion or concurrent enrollment in an intermediate statistics course
+Recommended: COUN 612 and completion or concurrent enrollment in an intermediate statistics course

 COUN 616, UNIVERSITY LEVEL INSTRUCTIONAL THEORY AND METHODS, 3 Credits